juanssosa/gildedrose-enfasis1/README.md

 # Gilded Rose

-This is the Gilded Rose kata in JavaScript with Jest
+This is the Gilded Rose kata in JavaScript with Jest (Only for educational purposes, main code -> https://github.com/emilybache/GildedRose-Refactoring-Kata)

 ## Getting started